Reducing Roll Crusher/Sizer Downtime with Weld-On Teeth

 Other successes

-There are certainly other successes; we have not witnessed one installation where carbide-impregnated teeth have not met or exceeded the customer’s expectations.
+There are certainly other successes such as Buildex; we have not witnessed one installation where carbide-impregnated teeth have not met or exceeded the customer’s expectations.
 Although impossible to predict or guarantee their duration, many applications that have been converted to carbide-impregnated teeth have improved wear life a minimum of three to four times.

 In addition, the teeth are also sold separately for the support of existing roll elements.
 Therefore, if teeth wear or one is broken off due to uncrushable material, new teeth can be welded in position for continued operation.